-Spirulina is a blue-green coloured vegetable alga found in both fresh and salt water, from the prehistoric cyanobacteria family.
+Spirulina is a blue-green coloured vegetable algae found in both fresh and saltwater, from the prehistoric cyanobacteria family.
 It is a typically adaptable example of the microalgae varieties, growing well in extreme conditions.
 It particularly thrives in naturally mineral rich alkaline lakes.
 Its key requirements are sunlight and a hot climate.

-Its microscopic single celled spiral coiled shape holds a rich concentration of easily assimilated complete proteins (including all essential amino acids), antioxidants, vitamins, minerals, essential fatty acids, nucleic acids, chlorophyll and other phytonutrients.
-In fact spirulina has a higher percentage of protein (60%) than any other food.
-It is one of nature’s superfoods.
+Its microscopic single-celled spiral coiled shape holds a rich concentration of easily assimilated complete proteins (including all essential amino acids), antioxidants, vitamins, minerals, essential fatty acids, nucleic acids, chlorophyll and other phytonutrients.
+In fact, spirulina has a high percentage of protein (60%) – it is one of nature’s superfoods.

-Results of extensive research during the last 20 years support adding spirulina to your regular diet to improve nutrition and provide many health benefits.
+Results of extensive studies during the last 20 years support adding spirulina to your regular diet to support nutrition and health.
 Centuries ago spirulina was valued by Africans and the Mayan and Aztec cultures in Mexico as a staple food.

-Spirulina is a valuable nutrient source in cases of malnutrition, and as a reliable source of vegetable protein and vitamin B12 is of particular benefit to people eating a vegan diet.
-Although the bioavailability of B12 from spirulina has been discounted in standard scientific tests, recent research using specific quantitative assays to determine human-active B12 percentages in spirulina have confirmed it as a viable source.
+Spirulina is a valuable nutrient source, and as a reliable source of vegetable protein is of particular benefit to people eating a vegan or vegetarian diet.

 What are the researched health benefits of spirulina?